MSP Cash Flow Problems: Why They Happen to Growing MSPs and How to Fix Them in 2026

 That’s why budgeting and forecasting accurately is how you stop reacting to your business and start steering it.

-4. Incorrect Expense Categorization
+4. Expense Categorization That Hides the Real Picture

 Expense categories can feel like an accounting chore, like something you can simply “clean up later.”
 But messy or overly broad categories do far more damage to MSP finances than almost any other bookkeeping mistake.
 Implementing or expanding categories too far will distort margins and hide bad clients or services.